natenka/pyneng-book-en/docs/source/book/22_oop_basics/create_methods.rst

     Hostname: sw1
     Model: Cisco 3850

-In example above, first an instance of Switch class is created, then *hostname* and *model* variables are added to instance and then info() method is called.
-Method info() outputs information about switch using values that are stored in instance variables.
+In example above, first an instance of Switch class is created, then ``hostname`` and ``model`` variables are added to instance and then ``info`` method is called.
+Method ``info`` outputs information about switch using values that are stored in instance variables.

-Method call is different from the function call: we do not pass a link to an instance of Switch class.
-We don’t need that because we call method from instance itself.
-Another unclear thing - why we wrote *self* then?
+Method call is different from the function call: we do not pass a link to an instance of ``Switch`` class.
+We don't need that because we call method from instance itself.
+Another unclear thing - why we wrote ``self`` then?

 The point is that Python transforms such a call: